Table of Contents

 The captain or volunteer (co-host), should review the following settings before the event starts:

-- Review chat settings.
-Depending on the event, you may want to restrict the chat window to "Host Only" and ask that attendees chat in Slack instead.
+- Decide on text chat channel.
+Depending on the event, you may want to ask that attendees chat in Slack instead.

 Once the event begins, the captain should set the expectations for the group, including:

-- Community guidelines – post a link to our code of conduct in the Chat window
+- Community guidelines – post a link to our code of conduct in the chat window or Slack.

 - Describe the format of the event and what features are enabled/disabled and why